mitexleo/fediroma/docs/docs/installation/docker_en.md

 ## Installation

-This guide will show you how to get akkoma working in a docker container, if you want isolation, or if you run a distribution not supported by the OTP releases.
+This guide will show you how to get Akkoma working in a docker container, if you want isolation, or if you run a distribution not supported by the OTP releases.